udellgroup/rlaopt/docs/key_concepts/expressions.rst

 All expressions have several important properties:

-* :meth:`~rlaopt.expression.expression.Expression.is_smooth`: Whether the expression is differentiable everywhere
+* :meth:`~rlaopt.expression.Expression.is_smooth`: Whether the expression is differentiable everywhere
-* :meth:`~rlaopt.expression.expression.Expression.forward`: Evaluate the expression
+* :meth:`~rlaopt.expression.Expression.forward`: Evaluate the expression
-* :meth:`~rlaopt.expression.expression.Expression.tree`: Get a tree representation of the expression structure
+* :meth:`~rlaopt.expression.Expression.tree`: Get a tree representation of the expression structure

 .. code-block:: python